Rosa rubiginosa: Description

-It is a dense deciduous shrub 2–3 meters high and across, with the stems bearing numerously hooked prickles.
+It is a dense deciduous shrub 2-3 m high and across, with the stems bearing numerously hooked prickles.
 The foliage has a strong apple-like fragrance.
-The leaves are pinnately compound, 5–9 cm long, with 5–9 rounded to oval leaflets with a serrated margin, and numerous glandular hairs.
+The leaves are pinnately compound, long, with 5–9 rounded to oval leaflets with a serrated margin, and numerous glandular hairs.
 The flowers are 1.8–3 cm in diameter, the five petals being pink with a white base, and the numerous stamens yellow; the flowers are produced in clusters of 2–7 together, from late spring to mid-summer.
 The fruit is a globose to oblong red hip 1–2 cm in diameter.

 Etymology

 Its name eglantine is from Middle English eglentyn, from Old French aiglantin (adj.), from aiglent 'sweetbrier', from Vulgar Latin *aculentus (with the ending of spinulentus 'thorny, prickly'), from Latin aculeus 'prickle', from acus 'needle'.
 Sweet refers to the sweet, apple fragrance of the leaves, while briar ~ brier refers to it being a thorny bush.